Fruit (plant structure): Categories of fruits

 There is a shared method of seed dispersal within fleshy fruits.
-These fruits depend on animals to eat the fruits and disperse the seeds in order for their populations to survive.
+These fruits depend on animals to eat the fruits and disperse the seeds (endozoochory) in order for their populations to survive.
 Dry fruits also develop from the ovary, but unlike the fleshy fruits they do not depend on the mesocarp but the endocarp for seed dispersal.
 Dry fruits depend more on physical forces, like wind and water.
 Dry fruits' seeds can also perform pod shattering, which involve the seed being ejected from the seed coat by shattering it.
 Some dry fruits are able to perform seed pod explosions, such as wisteria, resulting the seed to be dispersed over long distances.
 Like fleshy fruits, dry fruits can also depend on animals to spread their seeds by adhering to animal's fur and skin, this is known as epizoochory.
 Types of dry fruits include achenes, capsules, follicles or nuts.
 Dry fruits can also be separated into dehiscent and indehiscent fruits.
 Dry dehiscent fruits are described as a fruit where the pod has an increase in internal tension to allow seeds to be released.
 These include the sweet pea, soybean, alfalfa, milkweed, mustard, cabbage and poppy.
 Dry indehiscent fruit differ in that they do not have this mechanism and simply depend on physical forces.
 Examples of species indehiscent fruit are sunflower seeds, nuts, and dandelions.